 It is important to record your damage as soon as possible so that you will be able to prove your claim.
 Taking pictures and video is extremely helpful so that an adjuster can see the damage in the state it existed right after the damage occurred.
 As time elapses, damage can look different, so it is important to capture it as soon as possible.
 Video can be very powerful testimony down the road.

 In addition to photos and video, make a list of everything that was damaged and if possible, write down the value of the item.
 Include receipts if they can be located.
 Being organized will make the adjuster's job much easier for them.
-They will be appreciative of organizational efforts on your part, particularly if they are inundated with claims, which they likely will be after a major disaster, such as Hurricane Sandy.
+They will be appreciative of organizational efforts on your part, particularly if they are inundated with claims, which they likely will be after a major disaster.

 Mitigate Your Damages